Ultravision Files USITC Complaint to Combat Patent Infringement Impacting American Products and Workforce

 By filing this complaint with USITC, Ultravision is seeking as relief a permanent general exclusion order (GEO) barring from entry into the United States of all infringing Modular LED Displays imported, sold for importation, or sold within the U.S. after importation.
 It is also seeking a Limited Exclusion Order (LEO) directed to the specific parties accused in this lawsuit.
 Ultravision is also seeking cease and desist orders, preventing those parties from offering for sale, advertising, marketing, packaging, distribution, maintenance of inventory, or solicitation of any sale of imported infringing Modular LED Displays, whether through traditional retailers, distributors, online sales, or other electronic means.

 “Ultravision is proud to play a key role in this new renaissance of bringing more production operations back to America, and with it, more jobs for the U.S. workforce to secure,” Hall said.
-“Keeping our nation strong requires keeping our workforce employed, and we are committed to ensuring our products are made here in the U.S. by workers who are incredibly skilled throughout the entire manufacturing process.
+“Keeping our nation strong requires keeping our workforce employed, and we are committed to ensuring our products are assembled here in the U.S. by workers who are incredibly skilled throughout the entire manufacturing process.
 By filing this complaint with the USITC, we have shown that we take our intellectual property very seriously and will continue to aggressively pursue action against any companies that infringe on our patents and impact the livelihoods of our workers.”